Are you looking for some useful gold idioms to enhance your English speaking skills?

 - Meaning: a large severance package or a large amount of money a person is given to leave their job.

 - Use In A Sentence: Jill was offered a golden handshake.
 She’d be a fool to refuse it.

 - Meaning: an amount of money given to a new recruit as a bonus.

-- Use In A Sentence: Wow you won’t believe this.
-My new boss was so impressed with my work experience that he gave me a golden hello.
+- Use In A Sentence: I can’t believe it!
+My first week on the job and my new boss was so impressed that he gave me a golden hello.

 25. A Golden Key Can Open Any Door

 - Meaning: with money a person can do just about anything.